 2.6 Statistical analysis

 Data on different aspects of brinjal was subjected to statistical analysis as per procedure of Randomized Block Design (Panse and Sukhatme, 1985).
-For accurate interpretation the data were statistically analyzed for all of the characters.
-The data were analyzed in RBD by Department of Agricultural Statistics, B. A. College of Agriculture, AAU, Anand.
+For accurate interpretation, the data were statistically analyzed for all of the characters.
+The data were analyzed in RBD by the Department of Agricultural Statistics, B. A. College of Agriculture, AAU, Anand.

-3 RESULT AND DISCUSSION
+3 RESULTS AND DISCUSSION

 3.1 Plant height